flippingbits/titan/README.md

 ======

 Titan helps you creating daemon threads, that can be accessed later on.
 On the one side it creates daemons that run in the background and don't stop if the current process exits.
-On the other side it manages created daemon threads and provides a possibility to access them later on by a custom id.
+On the other side it manages created daemon threads and provides functionality for accessing them later on by a custom id.

 Usage
 ======